Macodes sanderiana: Description

 Macodes sanderiana is a terrestrial orchid with a compact creeping habit.
 The primary roots of M. sanderiana are fleshy and rarely branch, lateral feeding roots are short and black and are densely arranged on the primary roots.
 Upright stems are slightly succulent and two to four centimeters high carrying four to six leaves.
 As stems grow longer, they begin to bend downwards and to explore the forest floor rooting as they grow.
 In this way the plant can clonally reproduce and colonies can enlarge.
-Leaves attach to the stem via five centimeter long petioles which clasp the stem at their base.
-M. sanderiana has the largest leaves of its genus, they are fleshy and often exceed sixteen centimeters in length and eight in width.
+Leaves attach to the stem via 5 cm long petioles which clasp the stem at their base.
+M. sanderiana has the largest leaves of its genus, they are fleshy and often exceed 16 cm in length and 8 cm in width.
 Like their petioles, leaf bases also clasp the stem, this is more apparent in developing than mature leaves.
 Leaves are ovate to elliptic in shape and leaf apices are recurved (bent downwards) and concave whilst the rest of the leaf is convex.
 The adaxial (upper) leaf surface is the defining feature of this species, it is covered in a complex network of veins.
 The midrib vein is the most prominent and is surrounded by two other well defined primary veins, all three of which converge close to the leaf apex.
 A further prominent pair of primary veins border the leaf margin but are only well-defined part of the way up the leaf.
 The primary leaf veins are distinct as they differ in color from the rest of the leaf being bright to pallid green but always lighter than the surrounding tissue.
 As well as primary veins, meandering and frequently branching secondary veins are arranged across the leaf meeting the primary veins at right angles.
 Secondary veins may be copper colored but are often the same pale green as the primary veins.
 In contrast to the leaf veins the ground tissue is usually dark olive-green sometimes tinted with maroon.
 The abaxial (lower) surface of the leaf is pale green between veins and usually has pinkish patches towards the leaf margin.
 Leaf color is known to be variable in Macodes, this is thought to be linked to the plants' growing conditions especially light intensity.
 Higher light levels are associated with purplish leaves caused by the build-up of anthocyanins; in lower light the orchids develop greener leaves.
-The inflorescence of Sander’s orchid is thirty centimeters tall and erect.
-The peduncle (inflorescence stem) is thirty centimeters high and characterized as a scape due to it being composed of one elongated node.
+The inflorescence of Sander’s orchid is 30 cm tall and erect.
+The peduncle (inflorescence stem) is 30 cm high and characterized as a scape due to it being composed of one elongated node.
 The scape surface is puberulent (covered in short downy hairs).
 During its development the inflorescence is enclosed in several oblong sheaths, modified leaves which protect the developing flowers.
 The inflorescence of M. sanderiana holds between ten and twenty small flowers which face away from the peduncle in all directions.
 Due to the excessive elongation of the peduncle, flowers are lax (far apart in the inflorescence).
 The arrangement of flowers on the inflorescence is characterized as a raceme, defined as an indeterminate unbranched inflorescence.
-During development, flowers are enclosed by membranous bracts around 0.6 centimeters long.
+During development, flowers are enclosed by membranous bracts around 0.6 cm long.
 After the flower emerges the bracts remain attached to the pedicel base.
-Connecting the flowers to the peduncle are short one centimeter long pubescent pedicels.
+Connecting the flowers to the peduncle are short 1 cm long pubescent pedicels.
 Unlike most orchids the flowers are non-resupinate which means that they do not twist 180 degrees during development, consequently the labellum faces upwards and the dorsal sepal downwards.
 Flower color is variable though always muted, colors range from pale pink to yellow-green.
 Like most of the plants' surface, the floral parts exposed during development are covered with short dense glandular trichomes.
 Lateral sepals are 0.6 cm long, ovate to oblong shaped, clearly concave and spreading when fully open.
 Petals are linear to oblong with obtuse apices, they are similar in length to the sepals.
-The labellum is 0.5 centimeters long, trilobed and bends back on itself.
+The labellum is 0.5 cm long, trilobed and bends back on itself.
 The base is saccate (sack shaped) and minutely crenated.
 The central labellum lobe has a narrow base and a short spreading blade.
-The flower column is 0.4 centimeters wide and holds two pear-shaped pollinia.
+The flower column is 0.4 cm wide and holds two pear-shaped pollinia.